 - Evidence of excellence in teaching through continuous learning and data analysis.

 - A commitment to single-sex education.

-- A strong work ethic and sense of humor.
+- A strong work ethic and a sense of humor.

 Minimum Education Required